PeterEckIII/bourbon-nook/README.md

 ## Database

-This project uses sqlite to store data.
+This project uses Postgresql to store data.
 Anytime you change the `prisma/schema.prisma` file you must run `npm run migrate` to migrate the changes to the actual database. (**Note**, _you may also need to run this command when installing new Cypress packages_)

 ### Connecting to the database